As an entrepreneur, you have to work on your business as well as in it.

 We’ve got your back.

-Social Triggers is the brainchild of Derek Halpern – entrepreneur, marketing expert, and one-man success engine.
+Social Triggers is the brainchild of Derek Halpern – entrepreneur, marketing expert, and one-person success engine.

 Derek shares unique marketing and sales insights in a brash, unapologetic, and entertaining voice.
 And, he backs up his observations with years of personal experience and real data.